karundawadi/portfolio/src/projects/taskManager/readme.md

 Tasks are visually categorized by their Pomodoro cycle estimates: tasks requiring more than 10 cycles are colored in shades of red, those needing fewer than 5 cycles are in shades of blue, and tasks needing fewer than 2 cycles appear in shades of green.
 Users have the flexibility to reorder tasks based on priority.

 Clicking on a task opens a modal that allows users to start a Pomodoro timer.
 Each completed Pomodoro cycle increments the 'worked' count for that task.
+The modal also has a local storage instance which keeps track of the task and the relevant note inside it.

 The application includes a graphical feature that tracks the estimated versus actual Pomodoro cycles (Y-axis) against the date each task was entered (X-axis).
 This historical data helps users make more accurate estimates over time.